 - Two completed E-Recommendations: At least one needs to be from a college or university-level academic reference (a professor or advisor).

 - Scheduling of the ISE Interview.

-- Non-Refundable $175 Office of Study Abroad Application Fee (paid via my.FIU) - The fee will be posted to applicant's student accounts once all other items are completed and OSA will let applicants know the due date for paying the application fee which will be after the application deadline.
+- Non-Refundable $195 Office of Education Abroad Application Fee (paid via my.FIU) - The fee will be posted to applicant's student accounts once the student is nominated and accepted to a program.
+OEA will let applicants know the due date for paying the fee.

 All required items must be completed by the relevant deadlines noted above.

 Complete your ISE Interview

 Once you have submitted your application materials online, contact OEA to schedule your interview.
 Interviews will be conducted on a rolling basis during the semester or after the deadline for the given application cycle.
 However, at the very latest, they must be scheduled by 5pm on the application deadline.
 Once all interviews are completed, students will be notified of their decision via FIU email.
 The OEA will then work closely with accepted students as they prepare for study abroad and complete additional required items.

 Students who are accepted to either program will be offered a space at a specific partner institution and then have the option to accept or decline their placement.
 We cannot guarantee that if accepted, an applicant will be offered a space at their first choice school.
 When making decisions, beyond all the application items and interview, OEA must also take into a account the number of spaces available at a given institution for that specific application cycle.
 Acceptance to the program is just the beginning of the program.